Table of Contents

 The judge’s ruling stemmed from a fraud case where the defendant was investigated for alleged stock manipulation and money laundering.
 Government agents obtained warrants which were used to search the defendant’s apartment and offices, where agents took personal items that had no clear connection to the investigation, such as divorce papers, passports, family pictures, and X-rays of family members.

-Evidence in white collar crimes typically involve substantial volumes of records and documents stored in paper and electronic files.
+Evidence in white-collar crimes typically involve substantial volumes of records and documents stored in paper and electronic files.
 In obtaining a search warrant, investigators must be able to particularize the crimes under investigation so as to guide government agents in executing warrants, ensuring that items they seize have a reasonable connection to the crimes under investigation.

 While the warrants in the fraud investigation already listed specific types of documents that may have some relevance to the fraud charges, the warrants failed to incorporate an affidavit providing a reasonable description of the crimes under investigation.
 Without clear limits to what items can be seized, the government agents who executed the warrants appeared to have taken almost anything that they came across in the defendant’s apartment.

-When to Call a Fraud Defense Attorney
+When to Call a Washington, D.C.
+Fraud Defense Attorney

 A government search in connection with fraud charges can be a frightful experience as agents comb through one’s premises and can take practically anything that they can get their hands on.
 As a person under investigation or facing fraud charges, you have rights against unreasonable searches and seizures.
-Call an experienced fraud defense attorney immediately about your situation.
+Call an experienced Washington, D.C. fraud defense attorney immediately about your situation.

 In Washington, D.C., the criminal defense attorneys at Lotze Mosley, LLP are prepared to defend you against fraud charges, file the appropriate motions in court to suppress illegally obtained items from your home, and adopt an effective fraud defense strategy in your case.
-Contact us today at (202) 393-0535 to arrange for a free initial consultation with one of our dependable attorneys.
+Contact us today at (202) 393-0535 to arrange for an initial consultation with one of our dependable attorneys.